The problem

 Enrichment pipeline diagram

 Each import fires a batch enrichment job that classifies transactions into 29 MECE categories — designed specifically for Brazilian condominium accounting — and extracts a normalized vendor name for each transaction.
-The model receives the raw description, the transaction amount, and the accounting group, then returns structured JSON.

 In practice, the enrichment is invisible to end users: they always see clean categories from the moment they open a statement.